-The overall impact of the strategy objectives in terms of the SEA objectives is generally positive and demonstrates that the Merseyside JMWMS has adopted a sustainable approach to waste management.
+The overall impact of the strategy objectives in terms of the SEA objectives is generally positive and demonstrates that the draft JMWMS for Merseyside has adopted a sustainable approach to waste management.
 Each of the SEA objectives is supported by at least one of the draft Strategy Objectives.

-The main reason for the positive impact across SEA objective themes is a result of better use of resources (including a reduction in municipal waste) as waste moves up the waste hierarchy and is diverted from landfill.
+The main reason for the positive impact across SEA objective themes is a result of more efficient use and management of resources (including a reduction in municipal waste) as waste moves up the waste hierarchy and is diverted from landfill.
 Diverting waste from landfill will reduce carbon emissions (through avoided landfill gas) and therefore a reduction in climate change impact.
-Indirect effects may also be observed through a reduction in the impact of waste management on climate change, for example through protecting and improving the quality of inland and ground waters.
+Indirect effects may also be observed through:

+a reduction in the impact of waste management on climate change, for example through protecting and improving the quality of inland and ground waters.